nikolasibalic/Caroline/README.md

 * **Simply portable, with a decluttered interface focused on really necessary**: Works in any web browser (from PC to smart fridge), even offline (assuming that no online materials are added in IFrames).
 Presentation is defined with a human readable plain text file that can be easily versioned with git.

 **Example presentation** that highlights Caroline's capabilities [is available here](https://nikolasibalic.github.io/caroline/example/presentation.html).
-The links open lecturer copy.
+The link opens lecturer copy.
 To see audience copy, follow the link on the first opened slide, but keep lecturer copy open to control presentation and see audience-submitted responses.

 Example of stand-alone **Roundtable** - surface for collaborative feedback -